PhasesResearchLab/prl-onboard/course/assignment-1/README.rst

 Read the solutions for answers to some FAQ about setting up your environment and commiting with git

+* `Linux Journey <https://linuxjourney.com/lesson/the-shell>`_ Lessons on using the shell.
+Good reference for basic shell operations.
 * `GitHub help pages`_
 * `reStructuredText primer`_
 * `reStructuredText reference`_